 This “I see you” relationship between a recovered individual and a sufferer is magic.
 I say “magic” because what it does to the brains of those involved is a full overhaul of chemical reactions that are unachievable by few other means.

 I know this because, as soon as I began working with my mentor, my motivation dramatically increased.
 Suddenly, I was able to have times where I took back control.

 I endured anxiety a lot longer before resorting to behaviors.
 I also witness this “magic” happen in my daily work with my mentees: they are suddenly able to call me or perform previously feared tasks without resorting to behaviors.

 A study testing the efficiency of an eating disorder peer mentorship program reported results including a higher quality of life, missed fewer appointments with treatment providers, and better family and close relationships.

 Also improved was their future outlook, and psychological, emotional, and physical well-being, more than that of unmatched mentees.

 There are many mentor programs available to eating disorder sufferers, including ANADhttps://anad.org/ and ProjectHEAL.

 In addition, Eating Disorders Anonymous connects sufferers with recovered “sponsors” and provides tools to rewire and refocus the ED brain.

-Just remember that these programs are a compliment to (not a substitute for) a treatment team of professionals.
+Just remember that these programs are a complement to (not a substitute for) a treatment team of professionals.

 Their education and expertise is vital.
 However, give peer mentorship a try as well.
 It just might me the missing link in your recovery.